God’s School of Life

 Strong’s Concordance translates test from the Hebrew word bâchan, meaning “to test (especially metals); generally and figuratively, to investigate:—examine, prove, tempt, try (trial).”
 Father God compares how He tests our hearts to the refining of gold and silver.
 He is our Teacher who examines and tests what is in us.
 We have many trials as we live and learn in His fiery presence, walking with our God daily.

-Some trials send to crucify our flesh are deep and painful, such as the death of someone for whom we prayed diligently, the unexpected harm that comes to those we love, the loss of business or friendship or a hoped for future.
+Some trials sent to crucify our flesh are deep and painful, such as the death of someone for whom we prayed diligently, the unexpected harm that comes to those we love, the loss of business or friendship, or a specific longed-for future.
 Other lessons are lighter, even missed as opportunities for God to give us a character change.
+These the Lord will bring again, as He is dedicated to having sons and daughters who are educated and knowledgeable in His kingdom.

 Sometimes we feel like we have overcome much, leaping over mountains with Him.

-At other times, we realize we have only overcome a small mole hill and think we are most victorious in it!
+At other times, we realize we have only overcome a small mole hill, thinking we are most victorious in it!
 We are not to measure ourselves, such a hard thing for some of us, but allow God to do so.
 His measurement is the fullness of the stature of Jesus Christ within our being.
-He has also set teachers among us who are equipped to bring us to maturity:

 Peter confirmed this in the discussion with James about what should be required of Gentiles coming into the faith: